FCTL3314/HealthNutrition-Backend/README.md

    - `POST /comments/store/add/{store_id}/`: Adds a comment to a store.
    - `DELETE /comments/store/remove/{store_id}/`: Removes a store comment.
    - `GET /comments/store-list?store_id=`: A list of a store comments.

+5. **Email verification**:
+   -  `POST /users/verification/send/`: Sends a verification email to the currently authenticated user.
+   -  `POST /users/verification/verify/`: Verify the currently authenticated user if the verification code is correct.

 6. **User Management**:
    - `POST /token/`: Obtain an authentication token.